 Choose your suppliers carefully

-The importance of a sustainable supply chain is all too apparent in the business world.
+The importance of a sustainable packaging and supply chain is all too apparent in the business world.
 Try to choose green suppliers, and consider how businesses that you associate with manage their packaging and waste, too.

 About the Author